cest0/PPConstrFcst/README.md

 Check out the project with a [short presentation](https://prezi.com/view/MN8KaQc64dhc0l4obrXZ/), introducing the approach used and obtained results.

 ## Technologies
 Project is implemented in Jupyter notebooks using Python.
+Main libraries are Pandas, scikit-learn, Keras, matplotlib, LIME.